18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 .. tip::

-    Any 'failed' response response will generate an exception, so you should wrap your calls in a try/catch block.
+    Any 'failed' response will generate an exception, so you should wrap your calls in a try/catch block.

 If the response returns JSON, ``data`` will be in a map-like structure that allows you to easily access the response data: